ig3/srf/README.md

 interval more quickly, with a minimum of at least 1 day, and faster increases going forward.

+## Backlog

+It is normal to have a small backlog: a set of cards due to be studied.
+The only way to avoid it is to be studying all day: studying each card as soon as it is due.
+But this is impractical.

+If you have one study period each day (a perfectly reasonably schedule) then you will start each day with a small backlog: cards that came due since you finished studying the previous day.

+If you take a vaction (lucky you!), are busy with exams, work or other priorities, you might not study for a few days or a few weeks.
+When you return to study, you might have a large backlog: many cards due to study.

+The scheduling algorithm makes it easy to work through the backlog, whether it is small or large.

+When there is a set of cards due for review, the scheduler prioritises the cards with the shorter intervals.
+You will see short interval cards as soon after they are due as possible.
+Cards with longer intervals will be deferred until you have learned the cards with shorter intervals.
+In this way, the backlog will not interfere with review of the cards you are just
+learning: you will continue to learn effectively.

+If your backlog is too large, you may not be able to review all due cards in a day.
+It may take you several days to catch up.
+The scheduler will cope with this, continuing to prioritise the cards you are just learning.
+You may have to increase your daily study time a bit to catch up, but there is no need to catch up in a single day.
+You can work your way through the backlog over a few days.

+While you have a backlog (cards that were due more than 24 hours ago) no new cards will be shown.
+There is no value in making the backlog larger.
+You can return to learning new cards after you clear your backlog.

+But, of course, this is up to you.
+There is a New Card button on the home page.
+You can click this any time you like to view a new card, regardless of how larger, or small you backlog is.
+The New Card button will present a new card regardless of all the automatic limits on new cards.

 ## Templates

 Card templates are rendered with